 These are just a few of my favorite features of Google Docs that I’m sharing with you.
-If you want to learn more in-depth features come to our training in August.
 If you have any questions or comments I’d love to hear them.
 Make a comment below or share some of your favorite features.

 1 (2014, September 2).
 Insert Citations in Multiple Formats Easily with Google Docs – Lifehacker.
 Retrieved June 9, 2017, from http://lifehacker.com/insert-citations-in-multiple-formats-easily-with-google-1629738089